To email the Ice Center, click here.

 About the Centene Community Ice Center

-The Centene Community Ice Center will serve thousands of St. Louis youth and adults.
-Located at 750 Casino Center Drive (near Hollywood Casino), the 277,000 square feet facility features four ice rinks for all ice sports, a strength and conditioning center and skills development areas.
+The Centene Community Ice Center opened September 2019 and plans to serve thousands of St. Louis youth and adults.
+Located at 750 Casino Center Drive (near Hollywood Casino), the 277,000 square foot facility features four ice rinks for all ice sports, a strength and conditioning center and skills development areas.
 The Center includes spaces for public skating, training and special events for athletes of all abilities.
 The facility is the official practice home of the St. Louis Blues NHL team.

 In addition to the hockey development facilities, an event center with 2,500 seats will support local university and other ice sport programs (youth, amateur, adult recreational).
 A covered outdoor rink will offer an inviting atmosphere for the general public to skate in the winter months and enjoy community events like concerts, festivals, and markets in the warmer months.
 Mercy Healthcare will operate an onsite location for sports medicine, therapy and training.